eagleisbatman/ration-smart-mcp-server/README.md

 - ✅ 4 MCP tools for comprehensive feed analysis
 - ✅ API Key authentication (recommended for organizations)
 - ✅ Email + PIN authentication (backward compatible)
+- ✅ **Auto-detection of country_id from feeds** - No need to specify country explicitly
+- ✅ **Automatic user_id handling** - Service account used for API key auth
 - ✅ User ID caching for performance
-- ✅ Comprehensive error handling
+- ✅ Comprehensive error handling with helpful suggestions
 - ✅ TypeScript with full type safety
 - ✅ StreamableHTTP transport for MCP
+- ✅ Unit and integration tests

 ## 📦 Installation